Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: Methodology for correlation between dark sirens and galaxy catalogs

-A plot of the function $B(d_L)$ is shown in Fig.~\ref{fig:B_vs_dL} (for a single value of $\gamma_1$), for the BBH mass function (\ref{brokenpowerlaw}) (left panel) and for a (source-frame) mass function appropriate to neutron stars in BNS, taken to be flat in the interval $[1-3] \msun$ (right panel).
-The corresponding results for $\beta^{\rm hom}(H_0)$, for a set of values of $\gamma_1$ and the BBH mass function, are shown in the left panel of Fig.~\ref{fig:beta_semianalytic_several_gamma}.
-Similar results are obtained for $\beta(\Xi_0)$, in which simply $\dgw(z, \Xi_0)$ replaces $d_L(z, H_0)$ in the argument of $B[d]$, and are shown in the right panel of Fig.~\ref{fig:beta_semianalytic_several_gamma}, again for BBHs.
-We see that the dependences of $\beta(H_0)$ and $\beta(\Xi_0)$ on $\gamma_1$ are quite significant, over a range of values of plausible values of $\gamma_1$.
-In sect.~\ref{sect:results} we will therefore examine how our final results for $H_0$ and for $\Xi_0$ are affected by changes in $\gamma_1$, to have an estimate of the systematic error induced by the astrophysical uncertainties on the BBH population.
+A plot of the function $B(d_L)$ is shown in the left panel of Fig.~\ref{fig:B_vs_dL}, using the BBH mass function (\ref{brokenpowerlaw}) with the parameters set to the best fit values given in \eqst{mminbmax}{bbreak}.
+In the right panel we show the result for a (source-frame) mass function appropriate to neutron stars in BNS, taken to be flat in the interval $[1-3] \msun$.
+The corresponding results for $\beta^{\rm hom}(H_0)$, for the BBH and BNS mass function, are shown in Fig.~\ref{fig:beta_semianalytic_several_gamma}.
+Similar results are obtained for $\beta(\Xi_0)$, in which simply $\dgw(z, \Xi_0)$ replaces $d_L(z, H_0)$ in the argument of $B[d]$, and are shown in the right panel of Fig.~\ref{fig:beta_semianalytic_several_gamma}, again for BBHs and BNSs.